-Crypto-Ransomware has become a too-frequent cyber pandemic that represents an enterprise-level threat for businesses of all sizes vulnerable to an assault.
-Multiple generations of ransomware like the Dharma, Fusob, Locky, SamSam and MongoLock cryptoworms have been circulating for a long time and still inflict havoc.
-Newer strains of ransomware such as Ryuk, Maze, Sodinokibi, Netwalker, Conti and Nephilim, as well as frequent unnamed newcomers, not only do encryption of on-line data but also infect all configured system backups.
-Information synchronized to off-site disaster recovery sites can also be rendered useless.
-In a poorly designed system, this can make automatic recovery hopeless and effectively sets the datacenter back to zero.
+Crypto-Ransomware has become a modern cyberplague that poses an enterprise-level danger for businesses unprepared for an attack.
+Versions of ransomware like the Reveton, WannaCry, Locky, SamSam and MongoLock cryptoworms have been around for many years and still cause havoc.
+Modern versions of crypto-ransomware like Ryuk, Maze, Sodinokibi, DopplePaymer, Conti and Egregor, along with additional unnamed newcomers, not only do encryption of on-line critical data but also infiltrate any configured system protection mechanisms.
+Files replicated to cloud environments can also be encrypted.
+In a poorly designed data protection solution, it can render automated restore operations hopeless and effectively sets the entire system back to zero.

-Getting back applications and data following a ransomware intrusion becomes a sprint against the clock as the targeted business tries its best to contain and remove the ransomware and to resume enterprise-critical activity.
-Due to the fact that crypto-ransomware requires time to spread, assaults are often launched on weekends, when penetrations in many cases take more time to discover.
-This compounds the difficulty of promptly marshalling and orchestrating an experienced response team.
+Getting back online programs and data after a crypto-ransomware attack becomes a sprint against time as the victim tries its best to contain and cleanup the crypto-ransomware and to restore business-critical operations.
+Because ransomware requires time to replicate, penetrations are often sprung on weekends, when successful attacks may take more time to detect.
+This multiplies the difficulty of promptly mobilizing and orchestrating an experienced response team.

-Progent offers a range of support services for securing Albuquerque enterprises from crypto-ransomware penetrations.
-These include user training to become familiar with and not fall victim to phishing scams, ProSight Active Security Monitoring (ASM) for remote monitoring and management, along with setup and configuration of modern security gateways with machine learning technology to automatically identify and extinguish day-zero cyber attacks.
-Progent in addition provides the services of expert ransomware recovery consultants with the track record and perseverance to restore a breached environment as urgently as possible.
+Progent offers a range of support services for protecting Albuquerque businesses from ransomware penetrations.
+Among these are team member training to become familiar with and avoid phishing attempts, ProSight Active Security Monitoring (ASM) for endpoint detection and response utilizing SentinelOne's behavior-based cyberthreat protection to detect and disable day-zero modern malware attacks.
+Progent in addition offers the services of experienced crypto-ransomware recovery consultants with the skills and perseverance to re-deploy a breached system as quickly as possible.

-Subsequent to a crypto-ransomware event, paying the ransom in Bitcoin cryptocurrency does not ensure that distant criminals will provide the needed keys to decipher any or all of your information.
-Kaspersky Labs estimated that 17% of crypto-ransomware victims never restored their files even after having paid the ransom, resulting in increased losses.
-The risk is also costly.
-Ryuk ransoms commonly range from fifteen to forty BTC ($120,000 and $400,000).
-This is greatly higher than the average ransomware demands, which ZDNET determined to be in the range of $13,000 for smaller organizations.
-The other path is to piece back together the vital elements of your IT environment.
-Absent the availability of full system backups, this calls for a wide range of IT skills, top notch project management, and the ability to work 24x7 until the job is done.
+Subsequent to a crypto-ransomware penetration, sending the ransom demands in cryptocurrency does not provide any assurance that merciless criminals will return the keys to decipher all your files.
+Kaspersky Labs determined that 17% of ransomware victims never restored their data after having sent off the ransom, resulting in more losses.
+The risk is also expensive.
+Ryuk ransoms often range from 15-40 BTC ($120,000 and $400,000).
+This is well above the usual ransomware demands, which ZDNET estimated to be around $13,000 for small organizations.
+The fallback is to setup from scratch the vital elements of your IT environment.
+Without access to essential information backups, this calls for a broad range of skill sets, top notch project management, and the ability to work non-stop until the task is completed.

-For two decades, Progent has provided certified expert IT services for companies throughout the United States and has earned Microsoft's Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's pool of subject matter experts (SMEs) includes professionals who have attained high-level industry certifications in foundation technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
-Progent's security experts have earned internationally-renowned certifications including CISM, CISSP, CRISC, and SANS GIAC.
-(See Progent's certifications).
-Progent in addition has experience with accounting and ERP application software.
-This breadth of experience gives Progent the capability to quickly understand critical systems and re-organize the remaining parts of your IT environment following a ransomware attack and assemble them into an operational network.
+For two decades, Progent has offered certified expert Information Technology services for companies across the US and has earned Microsoft's Gold Partnership certification in the Datacenter and Cloud Productivity competencies.
+Progent's pool of subject matter experts includes professionals who have earned high-level certifications in key technologies like Microsoft, Cisco, VMware, and major distributions of Linux.
+Progent's security consultants have garnered internationally-renowned certifications including CISM, CISSP-ISSAP, CRISC, and SANS GIAC.
+(Refer to Progent's certifications).
+Progent also has expertise in financial management and ERP application software.
+This breadth of experience affords Progent the skills to rapidly determine necessary systems and consolidate the surviving pieces of your IT environment after a crypto-ransomware attack and assemble them into a functioning network.

-Progent's security group has top notch project management tools to coordinate the complicated restoration process.
-Progent understands the importance of acting rapidly and in unison with a client's management and IT staff to assign priority to tasks and to get critical systems back on line as soon as possible.
+Progent's security team of experts utilizes top notch project management systems to coordinate the sophisticated restoration process.
+Progent knows the importance of acting swiftly and in concert with a client's management and Information Technology resources to assign priority to tasks and to put essential systems back online as soon as humanly possible.

-Client Case Study: A Successful Crypto-Ransomware Intrusion Response
+Client Case Study: A Successful Ransomware Intrusion Recovery

-A small business hired Progent after their network was attacked by Ryuk ransomware.
-Ryuk is believed to have been created by Northern Korean state sponsored hackers, possibly using strategies exposed from the U.S. NSA organization.
-Ryuk seeks specific companies with little or no tolerance for disruption and is among the most profitable versions of ransomware.
-Well Known organizations include Data Resolution, a California-based data warehousing and cloud computing firm, and the Chicago Tribune.
-Progent's customer is a regional manufacturer based in Chicago with about 500 staff members.
-The Ryuk penetration had paralyzed all company operations and manufacturing processes.
-The majority of the client's backups had been on-line at the start of the intrusion and were eventually encrypted.
-The client was pursuing financing for paying the ransom (exceeding $200,000) and hoping for the best, but in the end reached out to Progent.
+A client engaged Progent after their company was crashed by Ryuk ransomware virus.
+Ryuk is believed to have been created by Northern Korean state sponsored cybercriminals, suspected of adopting technology exposed from America's National Security Agency.
+Ryuk attacks specific organizations with limited room for operational disruption and is one of the most lucrative examples of ransomware malware.
+High publicized organizations include Data Resolution, a California-based information warehousing and cloud computing firm, and the Chicago Tribune.
+Progent's customer is a single-location manufacturing business headquartered in the Chicago metro area and has around 500 workers.
+The Ryuk event had paralyzed all company operations and manufacturing capabilities.
+The majority of the client's information backups had been directly accessible at the beginning of the intrusion and were eventually encrypted.
+The client considered paying the ransom (in excess of $200,000) and praying for good luck, but in the end reached out to Progent.

-"I can't tell you enough about the care Progent gave us during the most fearful time of (our) businesses existence.
-We most likely would have paid the cybercriminals except for the confidence the Progent experts provided us.
-The fact that you were able to get our e-mail and critical servers back into operation quicker than a week was earth shattering.
-Each expert I interacted with or communicated with at Progent was laser focused on getting my company operational and was working all day and night on our behalf."
+"I cannot thank you enough in regards to the help Progent gave us throughout the most fearful time of (our) company's survival.
+We most likely would have paid the criminal gangs except for the confidence the Progent group provided us.
+The fact that you were able to get our messaging and production servers back into operation quicker than a week was something I thought impossible.
+Every single expert I interacted with or texted at Progent was amazingly focused on getting our system up and was working day and night on our behalf."

-Progent worked together with the customer to rapidly get our arms around and assign priority to the critical elements that had to be restored in order to restart departmental functions:
+Progent worked with the client to rapidly understand and assign priority to the essential systems that needed to be restored in order to resume business functions:

-To begin, Progent adhered to AV/Malware Processes penetration response best practices by stopping the spread and clearing up compromised systems.
-Progent then began the task of recovering Windows Active Directory, the foundation of enterprise networks built upon Microsoft Windows technology.
-Microsoft Exchange messaging will not function without Windows AD, and the client's financials and MRP software used SQL Server, which needs Windows AD for authentication to the data.
+To start, Progent followed AV/Malware Processes event mitigation industry best practices by halting lateral movement and clearing infected systems.
+Progent then began the task of bringing back online Active Directory, the key technology of enterprise systems built on Microsoft Windows technology.
+Microsoft Exchange email will not operate without AD, and the businesses' MRP system leveraged Microsoft SQL, which requires Windows AD for security authorization to the databases.

 - Microsoft Active Directory

-Within 2 days, Progent was able to recover Active Directory services to its pre-attack state.
-Progent then completed reinstallations and storage recovery on mission critical applications.
-All Exchange data and configuration information were intact, which accelerated the restore of Exchange.
-Progent was also able to collect non-encrypted OST files (Outlook Offline Folder Files) on various workstations in order to recover mail messages.
-A recent off-line backup of the customer's financials/MRP software made them able to restore these required applications back available to users.
-Although a large amount of work remained to recover totally from the Ryuk damage, core systems were returned to operations rapidly:
+Within 2 days, Progent was able to re-build Active Directory to its pre-attack state.
+Progent then accomplished rebuilding and storage recovery of critical systems.
+All Microsoft Exchange Server ties and attributes were intact, which greatly helped the restore of Exchange.
+Progent was able to find local OST data files (Microsoft Outlook Offline Data Files) on staff desktop computers and laptops in order to recover email data.
+A recent offline backup of the customer's financials/ERP systems made it possible to restore these vital services back servicing users.
+Although significant work was left to recover fully from the Ryuk event, core systems were restored quickly:

-"For the most part, the production line operation did not miss a beat and we made all customer orders."
+"For the most part, the production line operation survived unscathed and we delivered all customer deliverables."

-During the following few weeks key milestones in the recovery process were achieved in tight collaboration between Progent team members and the customer:
+Throughout the next few weeks critical milestones in the recovery project were completed through tight cooperation between Progent team members and the customer:

-- Internal web applications were brought back up without losing any data.
+- Self-hosted web sites were brought back up with no loss of data.

-- The MailStore Microsoft Exchange Server containing more than 4 million archived messages was brought on-line and available for users.
+- The MailStore Exchange Server exceeding 4 million archived emails was restored to operations and accessible to users.

-- A new Palo Alto Networks 850 security appliance was set up and programmed.
+- A new Palo Alto Networks 850 firewall was deployed.

-- 90% of the user workstations were functioning as before the incident.
+- Ninety percent of the desktops and laptops were functioning as before the incident.

-"A huge amount of what occurred that first week is nearly entirely a fog for me, but I will not soon forget the dedication all of the team put in to give us our business back.
-I've been working with Progent for at least 10 years, possibly more, and each time Progent has outperformed my expectations and delivered.
-This time was a life saver."
+"Much of what happened in the early hours is mostly a haze for me, but we will not forget the countless hours each of the team put in to give us our business back.
+I have trusted Progent for at least 10 years, maybe more, and every time Progent has come through and delivered as promised.
+This event was no exception but maybe more Herculean."

-A possible enterprise-killing catastrophe was dodged with results-oriented professionals, a wide spectrum of knowledge, and close teamwork.
-Although in post mortem the ransomware penetration detailed here could have been identified and disabled with current cyber security systems and recognized best practices, user training, and properly executed security procedures for backup and proper patching controls, the reality remains that state-sponsored criminal cyber gangs from Russia, China and elsewhere are relentless and are not going away.
-If you do get hit by a crypto-ransomware penetration, remember that Progent's team of professionals has extensive experience in crypto-ransomware virus defense, remediation, and file disaster recovery.
+A likely company-ending catastrophe was averted due to top-tier experts, a broad spectrum of IT skills, and tight collaboration.
+Although in analyzing the event afterwards the crypto-ransomware virus penetration detailed here should have been stopped with current security solutions and security best practices, user training, and properly executed incident response procedures for data backup and applying software patches, the fact remains that state-sponsored hackers from Russia, North Korea and elsewhere are relentless and will continue.
+If you do fall victim to a ransomware attack, remember that Progent's roster of professionals has extensive experience in ransomware virus defense, removal, and information systems disaster recovery.

-"So, to Darrin, Matt, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others who were contributing), thank you for making it so I could get rested after we got past the initial fire.
-Everyone did an impressive effort, and if anyone that helped is in the Chicago area, a great meal is the least I can do!"
+"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (and any others that were helping), I'm grateful for letting me get rested after we made it through the first week.
+Everyone did an incredible job, and if anyone that helped is around the Chicago area, a great meal is the least I can do!"

-To review or download a PDF version of this customer case study, click:
+To review or download a PDF version of this ransomware incident report, click:

-Progent's Ransomware Virus Recovery Case Study Datasheet.
+Progent's Ransomware Incident Recovery Case Study Datasheet.
 (PDF - 282 KB)

-Contact Progent for Ransomware Cleanup Services in Albuquerque
+Contact Progent for Ransomware Recovery Consulting Services in Albuquerque

-For ransomware cleanup services in the Albuquerque metro area, phone Progent at 800-462-8800 or see Contact Progent.
+For ransomware system restoration expertise in the Albuquerque area, call Progent at 800-462-8800 or visit Contact Progent.